 Today’s post includes excerpts from What’s the Story?
 Building Blocks for Fiction Writing, chapter two: “Plot.”
+It’s a book that lays out the fundamentals of creating fictional stories, equipping you with the basic skills necessary for writing stories that engage.
 Enjoy!

 What is a Plot?